 From August to November 2017, Madagascar battled with a large outbreak of pneumonic plague, the most deadly and most contagious form of the disease.

 MSF launched an intervention in the coastal city of Tamatave (also known as Toamasina) to support Malagasy authorities battling the outbreak.

-Two-hundred-and-forty-nine people were treated and healed in the plague treatment centre set up in Tamatave by MSF and other partners.
+A total of 249 people were treated and healed in the plague treatment centre set up in Tamatave by MSF and other partners.
 Twelve people died of the disease in the city between August and November.

 What causes plague?